-Economy is the subject most aspirants underestimate — and increasingly, the one that costs them marks.
+Economy is the subject most aspirants underestimate — and one that quietly costs them marks.
 It is not the largest subject in GS Paper 1, and it has never been treated with the same reverence as Polity or History.
-But the data shows a clear, consistent upward trajectory over four years.
+The data tells a more useful story than a simple trend line: even as Economy's share of the paper has eased from its 2022 high, the questions have grown denser and more application-based — harder to answer from a textbook alone.

 | Year | Economy share | |------|---------------| | 2022 | 18% | | 2023 | 14% | | 2024 | 13% | | 2025 | 12% |